zikaiwen/zikaiwen.github.io/_pages/about.md

 **Authors:** Ning Xu^, Jiluan Fan^, **Zikai Wen\***

-**Abstract:** As phishing threats intensify, our research develops innovative anti-phishing solutions using machine learning and eye-tracking, specifically the TransMLP Hybrid model that achieves an 88.75% accuracy rate.
+**Highlights:** As phishing threats intensify, our research develops innovative anti-phishing solutions using machine learning and eye-tracking, specifically the TransMLP Hybrid model that achieves an 88.75% accuracy rate.
 This model not only proactively alerts users to potential scams in real-time but also ensures consistent interpretation of eye-tracking data across various email interfaces and displays.

 **Pointer:** [Github](https://github.com/zikaiwen/EmailEye-PhishPredict)